-With so many eco-conscious places popping up across the country, it may be hard to decide which ones you want to try first.
-Lucky for you, we’ve compiled a list of six sustainable restaurants to hit up first.
+With so many sustainable restaurants popping up across the country, it may be hard to decide which ones you want to try first.
+Lucky for you, we've compiled a list of six options to visit first.

 1. Eleven Madison Park in New York, NY